 Cates Park on the North Shore

-Cates Park is located at 4141 Dollarton Highway in North Vancouver.
+Cates Park is at 4141 Dollarton Highway in North Vancouver.

-There is a lot of parking at Cates Park, but the place is also popular on hot sunny days in the summer.
+There is a lot of parking at Cates Park, which is good because the place is popular on sunny days in the summer.
 The odds are you’ll find a spot to park, although it’s not guaranteed on busy days, like when it’s hot and there’s a live outdoor concert at the same time.

 The best way to get to Cates Park is by car, not public transit.
 Buses do go out there, but it’s a 45-60 minute trip from Lonsdale Quay with at least one, but sometimes two transfers.